nickknw/vbnet_signature_survey/README.md

 A signature survey is a simple text-only visualization of source code, pioneered by Ward Cunningham.
 The original was written with Java in mind and essentially strips out all characters except for curly braces and semicolons.
-Check out the [interactive example](http://nickknowlson.com/projects/vbnet-signature-survey/report/) to really get a feel for my version.
+Check out the [project home page](http://nickknowlson.com/projects/vbnet-signature-survey/) for screenshots, or try the [interactive example](http://nickknowlson.com/projects/vbnet-signature-survey/report/) to really get a feel for my version.

 What use is it?